In-Context Reinforcement Learning via Communicative World Models: Experimental Results

-To verify that communication is causally responsible for the observed performance gains, we analyze the protocol's Instantaneous Causal Effect (Eq.~\ref{eq:ice}).
+To verify that communication is causally responsible for the observed performance gains, we study the protocol's Instantaneous Causal Effect (Eq.~\ref{eq:ice}).
 A high ICE value indicates that the message is causing a decisive shift in the CA's behavior.

-Fig.~\ref{fig:ice} presents the mean and 95\% confidence interval of ICE for CORAL alongside a Control Agent receiving random messages.
-While the random messages induce a high ICE by acting as a noisy distractor, they result in no meaningful learning.
-In contrast, CORAL's ICE rises in lockstep with performance as the CA learns to rely on the IA's guidance, and then recedes as the policy is mastered and the message becomes confirmatory.
-This dynamic, where influence is high during learning and low at convergence, suggests that the CORAL protocol acts as an effective learning catalyst, providing strong guidance only when the agent is uncertain.
+Fig.~\ref{fig:ice-compact} shows the mean and 95\% CI of ICE averaged across all steps of CORAL and one CA trained with random messages.
+Although these random messages provide maximal ICE by completely distracting the agent, they provide no beneficial learning signal.
+Instead, CORAL's ICE increases with performance as the CA learns to trust the IA, and decreases as the learned policy is fixed and the message becomes expected information.
+The shape of ICE going high when learning and low when converged suggests that the CORAL protocol provides learning regularization by only asserting a strong influence when the agent is uncertain.